codeforsanjose/codeforsanjose-backend/README.md

 [![Dependency Status](https://gemnasium.com/codeforsanjose/codeforsanjose.svg)](https://gemnasium.com/codeforsanjose/codeforsanjose)
 [![Stories in Ready](https://badge.waffle.io/codeforsanjose/codeforsanjose.png?label=ready&title=Ready)](http://waffle.io/codeforsanjose/codeforsanjose)
 [![Slack Status](https://slackin-c4sj.herokuapp.com/badge.svg)](https://slackin-c4sj.herokuapp.com/)

+### Backend to the Code for San Jose Website
+The front end, written in AngularJS, can be found on GitHub under the [Code for San Jose Frontend repository](https://github.com/codeforsanjose/codeforsanjose-frontend)

 ## About

 The `codeforsanjose` web application is a prototype framework for Code for America brigades to use to manage their brigades.
 It's currently in alpha stage.
 See the wiki for more information on its design, configuration, and usage.